-After reading, Mr. Pheng asked a representative from each group to summarize what the group has read.
-Before allowing participants to read the chapter, Mr. Pheng explained how to take notes and grasp the important events.
+After reading, Mr. Pheng asked a representative from each group to summarize what the group Before allowing read. participants to read the chapter, Mr. Pheng explained how to take notes and grasp the important events.
 First, group 1 spoke very briefly about the early communist movement.
 Group 2 also offered a brief summary of their section.
-But for groups 3 and 4, the representatives were smart and knew how to summarize the chapter well.
+But for groups 3 and 4, the representatives were and knew smart how summarize the chapter well.
 Additionally, Mr. Pheng explained to students again how to take notes and summarize the lesson.